 Let's say that your business is a small manufacturing facility.
 You produce a product that can cause water pollution during the production process.
 If you don't control that pollution, it's much cheaper for you to produce your product and you can promise your shareholder larger returns in the short term.
 If you do control the pollution and promise cleaner water, it might cost more in the short term causing short-term returns to suffer.
 In the long-term, however, your small business will be more respected, will attract more business and investors, and your stockholders will profit.
 This is called social responsibility and is brought about by good corporate governance.

 Employees as Stakeholders

-Another group of stakeholders in your small business is your employees.
-A small business has a responsibility to its employees.
-They deserve to be treated with dignity, respect, and fairness.
-Your small business should provide jobs that improve your workers' living conditions, respect their health, and avoid any discriminatory practices.
+Another group of stakeholders is your employees.
+A business has a responsibility to its employees. who deserve to be treated with dignity, respect, and fairness.
+Businesses that are well-run treat their employees fairly and take their concerns and opinions into account.

 Customers as Stakeholders

 A business should consider its customer base as a stakeholder.
 Customers, like employees, must be treated with respect and dignity.
 Live by the principles of business ethics.
 Without employees and customers, your small business would not be operating.
 Treat your customers fairly and maintain a high level of customer service.
 Respect your customers in all aspects of your business, including product pricing, advertising, and marketing. and keep the cultures of your customers in mind.

 In a capitalist society, since the means of production are privately held by businesses, society itself is a stakeholder for the large and small business alike.

 Businesses must promote harmonious relationships between themselves and the government and between themselves and other segments of society.
 It is the responsibility of all businesses to have a commitment to raise the standard of living and promote sustainable development.